How To Play Gamecube & Wii Games on Your Windows PC - Dolphin Emulator Guide

-Dolphin is a standalone just like any emulator we showcased before.
+Dolphin is a standalone program just like any emulator we showcased before.
 Meaning it doesn’t require any installation wizard.
-Installation is facile: extract the emulator from the zip, and you are good to go.
-As always, you should put your emulator into a folder other than main drive as sometimes the latter fails to save or even boot.
-Also note that you need all of the Microsoft visual c+ on your computer, otherwise, good luck booting up the emulator.
-(If it boots of course).
+Installation is facile: extract the emulator from the zip file, and you are good to go.
+As always, you should put your emulator into a folder other than the main drive as sometimes you may run into some problems.
+Also note that you need all of the Microsoft visual c+ on your computer, otherwise, the emulator will not function properly.

 Since Dolphin emulates both Gamecube and Wii controls, you’ll be met with different button mappings for each console.
 Luckily, it’s not that very difficult.

 If you want to configure your Gamecube controls using a keyboard or controller, simply head to options> controller settings> Gamecube controllers > port 1> configure.
 You will see a screen like the one below:

 If you’re using an Xbox controller, please follow the following button mappings:

 A: Press button A on your Xbox Controller

 B: Press button X

 X: Press button B